-In early spring of 2017, Rock/Creek, an outfitter for outdoor gear and experiences in Chattanooga and beyond, will be launching a new rental program in partnership with Hamilton County Parks.
+As of Spring 2017, Rock/Creek has officially launched a new rental program in partnership with Hamilton County Parks.
 The two have teamed up to increase access to, and enthusiasm about, the beautiful parks in both Chattanooga and the wider Hamilton County.

 “We’re trying to reduce the barriers between people and getting into activities like paddle boarding, mountain biking, and kayaking,” explains David Bishop, the Rental Program Coordinator at Rock/Creek.
 “A lot of people want to try this stuff, but if you don’t have a friend with a board or who knows what they’re doing, sports like these can be prohibitively costly, on top of just being straight up intimidating to a first timer.”

 “Some of these parks are in the heart of downtown Chattanooga—people drive by and a lot of them don’t even realize they’re there,” explains Bishop.
 “We really want to inspire people to discover these places if they haven’t already, and to get engaged in the community and to take ownership over our public parks and other shared spaces.”

 Rock/Creek also wants to collaborate with other groups and fellow outdoor enthusiasts as outdoor tourism in Chattanooga continues to boom.
 “We want to enable people in the community who don’t have direct access to equipment to be able to participate in what Chattanooga has to offer.
 And groups of tourists, too—we want everyone to be able to have the best outdoor experience possible in our city.
 If a group of paddleboarders are visiting, for example, but can’t or don’t want to hassle with their boards, we’re going to be there to supply them with what they need,” Bishop says.